evmos/vesting/README.md

 evmosvesting.NewAppModule(app.VestingKeeper, app.AccountKeeper, app.BankKeeper, app.StakingKeeper),
 ```

-- Include the vesting module in the `BeginBlocker` and `EndBlocker` stack
+- Include the vesting module in the `BeginBlocker` and `EndBlocker` stack.

 ### Enable `from` flag for the CLI